synergycodes/overflow-ui/packages/ui/src/components/node/nodes.decision-log.md

 2. **NodePanel**:

    - A foundational building block for nodes.
-   - Offers a well-designed interface for various states, leveraging the OverflowUI design system.
+   - Offers a well-designed interface for various states, leveraging the Overflow UI design system.
    - Accepts three slots as children for structuring the node: `header`, `content`, and `handles`.

 3. **NodeIcon & NodeDescription**: